ironbar/arc25/docs/05_Solution_Summary.md

 step I generated predictions for the dataset, and selected the best ones that did not solve the task.
 Those were given in the training along feedback from execution.
 The model was trained for 17k steps.

 When evaluating the model we observed a small improvement in the solved tasks from 16.3% to 17.8%.
-If we had an stable RL training and enough time and compute, maybe this small improvement could be make bigger.
+If we had a stable RL training and enough time and compute, maybe this small improvement could be made bigger.

 !!! tip "Learning"